TIBCOSoftware/snappydata/docs/aqp.md

 When an error requirement is not met, the action to be taken is defined in the behavior clause.

 ####Behaviour Clause####
-Approximate queries have HAC support using the following behavior clause.
+Synopsis Data Engine has HAC support using the following behavior clause.

 ##### `<do_nothing>`#####
 The SDE engine returns the estimate as is.